TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Troubleshooting.rst

 Manually disable argon2 in the :file:`config/system/settings.php`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This may be nessesary if access to the install tool is not possible.
+This may be necessary if access to the install tool is not possible.
 This can happen when the first installation was done on a system with argon2
 and the installation was then copied to a target system that doesn't support
 this encryption type.